HomerWangA/VEGA_Workshop-1/VEGA_Check.md

 ## How to confirm that the operating system has the recognition module?

-> :warning: **If you didn't see the VEGA module information by following methods, suggest checking your BIOS settings or try replace another VEGA module.**
+> :warning: **When you can't see the VEGA module information by following methods, please checking your BIOS settings or try replace another VEGA module.**

 ### Windows